-The Cancer Committee continued to increase implementation of evidence-based national treatment guidelines in treatment planning for our cancer patients.
+The Cancer Committee continued to evaluate and increase physician use of stage and evidence-based national treatment guidelines in treatment planning for our cancer patients.

-Collaboration with the American Cancer Society (ACS) and The Gathering Place on community outreach activities continued throughout 2016 focusing on supportive services, prevention and early detection.
-Starting in late 2015, survivorship plans, based on national guidelines were created and provided to our patients.
-This document includes a treatment summary and followup The Cleveland Clinic Cancer Center at Hillcrest Hospital continues to offer high quality comprehensive cancer care in the safest manner to our patients.
+Collaboration with the American Cancer Society (ACS) and The Gathering Place on community outreach activities continued throughout 2017 focusing on supportive services, prevention and early detection.